Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

 \section{Adaptive Parameter-Wise Diagonal Quasi-Newton}

 With the end goal of designing an efficient quasi-Newton method to solve the problem in \eqref{eq:optimization} in mind, we first propose to approximate the Hessian with a diagonal matrix, whose elements are determined by the variational approach subject to the \emph{parameter-wise} weak secant equation (\S\ref{subsec:diagonal}).
 Then, we explain our stepsize bias correction technique to reduce the stochastic variance in \S\ref{subsec:bias}.
 To handle nonconvexity, we directly use the rectified absolute value of the diagonally approximated Hessian as the preconditioning of the gradient (\S\ref{subsec:nonconvex}).
+The initialization technique of \textsc{Apollo} allows us to eliminate one hyper-parameter (\S\ref{subsec:initialization}).
+At last, we provide a theoretical analysis of \textsc{Apollo}'s convergence in both convex optimization and nonconvex stochastic optimization (\S\ref{subsec:convergence}).
 The pseudo-code is shown in Algorithm~\ref{alg:apollo}.